 Ephesians 6:17 tells us that the sword of the spirit is the Word of God.
 We are in a battle.
 Most of the full armor of God is defensive, but the sword is the one offensive weapon that God gives us to fight the enemy.
 When Jesus was tempted by the devil in the wilderness, He fought using the Word.
 He used Deuteronomy 8:3, Deuteronomy 6:16, and Deuteronomy 6:13 to withstand the enemy, and the enemy had to leave.
 It is the same with us today.

 As believers, we stand on the promises God made in His word.
 We resist the devil, and he has to flee.
 Does God care so little about His children that He would allow someone or something to sabotage our weapon?
 Would He allow the very words that will vanquish the enemy to be changed little by little?
 God forbid!
-2 Corinthians 10:4-5 says, “For the weapons of our warfare are not carnal but mighty in God for pulling down strong holds, casting down arguments and every high thing that exalts itself against the knowledge of God…”
+2 Corinthians 10:4-5 says, “For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God…”

 A Great Deception

-It is the strangest thing talking to people who believe this great deception.
+It is the strangest thing to talk to people who believe this great deception.
 The people simply refuse to answer the question as to why God would allow His word to be corrupted.
 When talking to someone on YouTube about the phenomenon, I commented that people should be very careful what they lend their ears to because to “and to you who hear, more will be given.”
 The person’s comment was that I didn’t even know the Bible.
-The actual verse read “for whoever has, to him more will be given.”
+The actual verse read “For whoever has, to him more will be given.”
 But he was correcting me to Matthew 13:12 while I was quoting Mark 4:24!

 Likewise, people comment that the Bible warns about the Mandela Effect when it says that in the last days, there will be a famine of the word of God.
 But that isn’t what Amos 8:11 actually says.
 It says there will be a famine for HEARING the words of the Lord.
 These people are so worried about the Bible being changed by nefarious sources that they have stopped reading their Bibles altogether and are relying solely on what they remember.
 This absolutely contradicts what the Bible tells us to do.
 Proverbs 3:5 says, “Trust in the Lord with all your heart, And lean not on your own understanding.”

 Romans 10:17 says, “So then faith comes by hearing, and hearing by the word of God.”
 Psalm 119:105 says, “Your word is a lamp to my feet And a light to my path.”
 Ephesians 5:26 talks about the “washing of water by the word.”
 Psalm 119:11 says, “Your word I have hidden in my heart, that I might not sin against You.”
-Besides being a sword to fight the enemy, faith, guidance, cleanliness, and protection from sin are just the start of the massive benefits to daily Bible reading.
+Besides being a sword to fight the enemy, faith, guidance, cleanliness, and protection from sin are just the start of the massive benefits of daily Bible reading.
 But when people start to question the Word of God, they are questioning the character of God as well.
 Those who say the Bible has been changed are falling into a trap of the enemy.
 They no longer trust God or His Word.

 The Final Trilemma

 CS Lewis popularized the “trilemma argument.”
 The argument goes that when you add up the things that Jesus Christ said and did when He was on earth, it was not possible that He was just a “nice man” or a “good teacher.”
 He either had to be a liar, deceiving others for His own gain, a lunatic, himself deceived into believing He was a deity, or Lord, God in the flesh.
-Given recorded history, there is no other alternative.
+Given the recorded history, there is no other alternative.
 I believe the same kind of trilemma exists with the so-called Mandela Effect and the character of God.
 Either God is weak, unable to protect His Word from the haphazard changes of the universe, He is careless, leaving His people vulnerable to fight the enemy with a defective weapon, or He is well able to protect both His people and His Word.